WordPress Maintenance Checklist: 10 Best Practices for Optimal Site Performance

 Sometimes, looking through your site as a user reveals several features or functions that require maintenance or urgent fixes.

-Some features to test on your site include web forms, buttons, call-to-action elements (CTA), external links (especially affiliate links), carts, payments buttons (for e-commerce sites), etc.
+Some features to test on your site include web forms, buttons, and call-to-action elements (CTA).
+It is also important to test external links (especially affiliate links), carts, and payment buttons (for e-commerce sites).

 You can easily do this from a Chrome web browser.

 Create another Gmail user profile or browse as a guest.
-Then, visit your site and look at it from a user lens – explore key pages and frontend elements.
+Then, visit your site and examine it from a user’s perspective—explore key pages and frontend elements.

 You will be surprised to see some key features that are not working as expected.
-This exercise should be a weekly WordPress maintenance checklist routine.
+This exercise should be part of your weekly WordPress maintenance checklist.

 How to Reduce WordPress Maintenance Task

-If you try doing all this stuff manually, you could spend a lot of time, effort, and energy, which could become stressful.
+If you try doing all this stuff manually, you could spend a lot of time.
+It would also take a lot of effort and energy.
+This could become stressful.
 But sustaining a high-performance WordPress site through maintenance doesn’t have to be stressful and cause you endless sleepless nights.

 Here are some things you can do to automate most of the process to regain your time and sanity.